Weight Annotation in Information Extraction: Fundamental Properties

 More precisely, let $A = (\Sigma,V,Q,I,F,\delta)$ be a weighted \vset-automaton.
 Notice that $A$ can also be seen as an ordinary weighted finite state automaton $B = (\Sigma \cup \varop{V}, Q,I,F,\delta)$.
 In this automaton, one can remove epsilon transitions by using Mohri's epsilon removal algorithm~\cite[Theorem 7.1]{Mohri2009}.
 The resulting $\varepsilon$-transition free automaton $B^\prime = (\Sigma \cup \varop{V},Q^\prime,I^\prime,F^\prime,\delta^\prime)$ accepts the same strings as $B$.
 Therefore, interpreting $B^\prime$ as an weighted \vset-automaton $A^\prime = (\Sigma, V,Q^\prime,I^\prime,F^\prime,\delta^\prime)$ we have that $\repspnrw{A} = \repspnrw{A^\prime}$ and $A^\prime$ is functional if and only if $A$ is functional.

 Concerning complexity, Mohri shows that this algorithm runs in polynomial time, assuming that weighted-$\varepsilon$-closures can be computed in polynomial time.
 However, in our setting this is obvious as we do not allow $\varepsilon$-cycles.
-Therefore, the weight of an element of an $\varepsilon$-closure can be computed by at most $n$ matrix multiplications, where $n$ is the number of states in $A$.\footnote{As such, the construction also works in a slightly more general setting than ours, where the semiring is \emph{complete} (closed under taking infinite sums, associativity, commutativity, and distributivity apply for countable sums) and weights of $\varepsilon$-closures can be computed in polynomial time.} \end{proof}
+Therefore, the weight of an element of an $\varepsilon$-closure can be computed by at most $n$ matrix multiplications, where $n$ is the number of states\footnote{As such, the construction also works in a slightly more general setting than ours, where the semiring is \emph{complete} (closed under taking infinite sums, associativity, commutativity, and distributivity apply for countable sums) and weights of $\varepsilon$-closures can be computed in polynomial time.} in $A$.
+Per assumption that $\srd$ has an efficient encoding, these matrix multiplications can be computed in polynomial time. \end{proof}